allejok96/jw-scripts/README.md

 * [jwb-stream](https://github.com/allejok96/jw-scripts/wiki/jwb-stream) - Stream from JW Broadcasting in your media player of choice, like **VLC**.
 * [nwt-index](https://github.com/allejok96/jw-scripts/wiki/nwt-index) - Download Bible or publication recordings from JW.ORG, or make playlists.
 * [jwb-rpi](https://github.com/allejok96/jw-scripts/wiki/jwb-rpi) - Play downloaded videos in random order (and some more nice things).
+* [jwb-import](https://github.com/allejok96/jw-scripts/wiki/jwb-import) - Import videos from e.g. USB to use with jwb-rpi.

 ## Questions